Legendgp/WWFrame/README.md

 # WWFrame

-Easy way to access view's frame in iOS.
+Easy way to laout view's frame in iOS.
 It will auto layout origin and size In your target.

 ## Compatibility